 The second thing to learn from this is not to become disheartened when you don’t get the results you want right from the beginning.
 Don’t give up, as I did multiple times.
 Learn from other people’s mistakes.
 When we learn to ride a bike, we fall off a few times before we get the hang of balancing.
 But the first time we freewheel down the hill is pure elation.
 Persist and persevere.
 Keep trying and keep being open to learning new things every day.

 So what is the first step?
 Buying a full rig of camera, housing and lights is not it.
 Research a camera setup that you can grow with.
 Try out cameras from friends and other divers whenever you have the opportunity.
 Start with the basics, master them and then slowly add more complexity.
 Don’t try and dive in at the deep end, literally.
 Get professional advice and tuition.
 It was the best thing I ever did.
 A professional intensive course is one of the fastest and most effective ways to learn.
+Personal guidance from a professional can give you invaluable insights and fast track your learning curve.

-But after that initial course keep educating yourself.
+But after that initial course, keep educating yourself.
 Seek out as many different opinions and sources of advice as possible.
 That can be anything from the words of support of a friend to internet tutorials (of which there are MANY), to books and further continuing supervised education.

 But nothing can teach you as much as you can learn by doing.
 From an early age as humans, we learn by imitation and repetition.
 In our earliest years of life, we learn to speak and learn a language in this way.
 We learn to walk, ride bikes, swim, cook, paint pictures, do cartwheels and pretty much everything else in life through practice.